-The Edmund D. Pellegrino Professorship of Medicine
+Edmund D. Pellegrino Professor of Medicine - Benjamin J. Luft, MD

 In 1986, the University established a professorship in the School of Medicine to honor Edmund D. Pellegrino, MD, founder of the Health Sciences Center.
 The endowment specifies that the Edmund D. Pellegrino Professorship of Medicine will be occupied by “an individual who exemplifies the breadth of interests and achievements in education, research, and the practice of medicine that have characterized Dr. Pellegrino’s career.”
 The first occupant of that chair was Dr. Pellegrino, who held it for a brief period.
 Following Dr. Pellegrino’s tenure, the chair was occupied by Harry W. Fritts, MD, who is now the Pellegrino Professor Emeritus and former Chair of Medicine at Stony Brook.
 Currently, Benjamin J. Luft, MD, Professor of Medicine, occupies the chair.